 translator gets up to all day at work.

 Sarah has an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
 She is a writer and photographer whose blog explores writing craft, stories and the cultures (and places) she lives.

-She has lived in Brazil, Finland, Iceland, China, Germany, and many places in the United States.
-Currently, she lives in Nigeria.
-She is represented by Sara Crowe of Harvey Klinger, Inc.
+She has lived in Brazil, Finland, Iceland, China, Germany, Nigeria, and many places in the United States.
+Currently, she lives in Egypt.